JeetKaria06/RAY_-Right_Above_You-/README.md

 Run following in your terminal (after changing your present working directory to the location where your main.py file is located) if you are not having python3 installed on your machine
 ```
-python main.py your_latitudes your_longitudes
+python main.py --latitude your_latitudes --longitude your_longitudes
 ```
 or (if you have python3 installed in your machine)
 ```
-python3 main.py your_latitudes your_longitudes
+python3 main.py --latitude your_latitudes --longitude your_longitudes
 ```

 Considering you are in Rajkot, Gujarat, India then your latitudes and longitudes are